qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   evaluated and populated at the form opening, and not at the commit moment.
   This means that instead of an expression like ``nextval('serial')``, the field in the :guilabel:`Add Feature` form will display expected value (e.g., ``25``).
-* |unchecked| :guilabel:`Remember editable layer status between sessions`: An opt-in, per-project setting that makes sure that all layers that are editable in a project will be remembered as such when saving the project, as well as making sure that those layers are immediately made editable whenever the project is restored.
+* |unchecked| :guilabel:`Remember editable layer status between sessions`: makes sure that all layers that are editable in a project will be remembered as such when saving the project, as well as making sure that those layers are immediately made editable whenever the project is restored.